Mature Masculine

 The approach: "I want to talk about what happened between us.
 Is now a good time for you?"

-The acknowledgment: "When I [specific action], I hurt you.
-I can see that now, and I take full responsibility."
+The acknowledgment: "When I [specific action], I can see that hurt you.
+I am sorry, and I take full responsibility."

-The listening: "Tell me how it landed on you.
+The listening: "Tell me how that was for you.
 I want to understand your experience completely."

 The remorse: "I'm sorry.
 That wasn't what I intended, and I see the real impact it had on you."